fit-uifs/vtapi/README.txt

  *
  * @copyright Brno University of Technology &copy; 2011 &ndash; 2012 *
- * VTApi is distributed under BUT OPEN SOURCE LICENCE (Version 1).
+ * %VTApi is distributed under BUT OPEN SOURCE LICENCE (Version 1).
  * This licence agreement provides in essentials the same extent of rights as the terms of GNU GPL version 2 and Software fulfils the requirements of the Open Source software.
  *
  * @authors